 When hiking, it’s incredibly important to bring food along with you.
-However, not all hiking food’s created equal.
+However, not all hiking food is created equal.
 Food needs to be nutrient dense because your body expends hundreds of calories carrying you across trails and through the backcountry.
 With that in mind, here are a few guidelines when it comes to planning the menu for your next hiking excursion, as well as tips for choosing what to pack.

-Determining How Much Hiking Food to Bring
+Determining How Much Hiking Food To Bring

 When it comes to hiking food, it’s always better to bring a little more than you might need but not so much that it slows you down on the trail.

 A good rule of thumb is to bring one pound of food per person, per day.

 For short hiking trips (think just a few hours), you can bring a lot less food.
 A bag of trail mix, for example, and a protein bar should suffice for a quick hike.

 Your body expends a lot of calories while hiking, especially over multi-day trips.
 To optimize the amount of calories you’re bringing without filling your backpack with heavy food, opt for healthy fats, such as nuts, seeds or nut butters.
 Protein’s also important.
 Try packing protein bars (while being mindful of sugar content) and dried meat.
 Carbs are essential as well, so make sure to bring options like dry cereal or dried fruits.